callbacked/omni-pointer/readme.md

-quick and dirty test using [microsoft's omniparser](https://github.com/microsoft/OmniParser) + llms to confidently point at a given user interface
+quick and dirty test using [microsoft's omniparser](https://github.com/microsoft/OmniParser) + llms to (somewhat) confidently point at a given user interface

 notes: this is pretty slow